cirosantilli/china-dictatorship/FAQ.md

 Every action is statistical: I just push the balance a little bit towards freedom.

-And if we never start somewhere, nothing will ever happen.
+This FAQ and any talk is useless.
+You and I are wasting out times here.

+The possibility of blocking Stack Overflow and GitHub is 1000x more useful than any talk, but it is still useless.

+However, potentially blocking those websites takes 0 of my time, I just leave the content there, so it is worth my time.

 To have an idea, in 2015 there are about:

 - 20M developers in the world
 - 2M in China : <https://www.quora.com/Approximately-how-many-programmers-are-there-in-the-world> <http://www.techrepublic.com/blog/european-technology/there-are-185-million-software-developers-in-the-world-but-which-country-has-the-most/>
 - 5M Stack Overflow users <http://data.stackexchange.com/stackoverflow/query/227868/select-count-from-users>
+- TODO I wonder what percentage of GDP those programmers control.
+I'll bet any programmer on Stack Overflow is 5x more powerful than the average Chinese.

+And if we never start somewhere, nothing will ever happen.

 ## You are using Stack Overflow in a way that it was not meant to be used, so what you are doing is in principle wrong